sholmes-221/hob-slides/PITCHME.md

 - they define the life that the Lord calls his people to live before him (20:1–11), and with each other (vv.
 12–17)
 - Mark 12:30 And you shall love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.'
 - Romans 13:9 For the commandments, "You shall not commit adultery, You shall not murder, You shall not steal, You shall not covet," and any other commandment, are summed up in this word: "You shall love your neighbor as yourself."

 ---

-# The Ten Commandments

-> 4 "You shall not make for yourself a carved image, or any likeness of anything that is in heaven above, or that is in the earth beneath, or that is in the water under the earth.

-- Why is this one important?

----

-- The Lord has already demonstrated the divine power through The Plagues of Egypt
-- Deuteronomy 4:15 “Therefore watch yourselves very carefully.
-Since you saw no form on the day that the Lord spoke to you at Horeb out of the midst of the fire,

----